pantheon-systems/documentation/source/docs/articles/architecture/edge/pantheon_stripped-get-parameter-values.md

 The PANTHEON\_STRIPPED behavior is completely compatible with JavaScript-based tracking code, such as Google Analytics.
 Our recommendation is to have Google Analytics track across both domains with the same code and cookie, which will let you track users as they move from one site to the other.

-#### What GET Parameters are Affected?
+#### What GET parameters are affected?

-Specifically, any GET parameter that starts with the following will have its value replaced:
+Any GET parameter that starts with the following will have its value replaced:

 - utm\_
 - \_\_ (two underscores)